shardul1501/example1/CAT/README.md

-This is the folder containing codes for Computerized Adaptive Testing.
+This folder contains codes for Computerized Adaptive Testing.